Julie Holloman Bio

 She performed solo Flamenco on her guitar and ukulele at Fuego Restaurant from Aug.
 2014 to July 2015., when Fuego closed.

 Currently she teaches guitar, uke, mandolin, piano, and voice.
-She plays tenor ukulele in the staff group Ukelear Fusion, and she plays guitar, uke, and programs the drum machine for Aria 51.
-She also sings in both groups, and arranges music for both.
+She plays tenor ukulele, guitar, and baritone ukein the staff trio Aria 51.
+She also sings and arranges music for the groip.
 She taught 2 workshops on Flamenco ukulele techniques at the Reno Ukulele Festival 2015, and 3 workshops on Flamenco ukulele techniques at the Reno Ukulele Festival 2016.
 She taught 2 Flamenco uke workshops at Palm Strings Festival 2017, and 3 Flamenco Uke workshops at the Reno Ukulele Festival 2017.
 She plays tenor uke and sings as a member of the Luongo Ukulele Experience Ensemble,

 Evan Stern has been playing musical instruments for 26 years.
 He started with the violin because his older brother played it.
 3 years later, in the 6th grade music program,he decided to switch to cello and never went back to violin.
 Over the last 12 years, Evan has added upright and electric bass, guitar, and ukulele to his musical arsenal.
 Evan studied music at TMCC in Reno for 3 years and has been teaching private and group lessons for 16 years.